| Medical Dictionary |

 Centers for Disease Control and Prevention

-When you have cancer, some of your cells begin to multiply without stopping.
-They spread into the surrounding tissues.
-One reason that the cancer cells can keep growing and spreading is that they are able to hide from your immune system.
+One reason cancer cells can keep growing and spreading is that they can hide from your immune system.
 Some immunotherapies can "mark" your cancer cells.
 This makes it easier for your immune system to find and destroy the cells.
-It is a type of targeted therapy, which uses drugs or other substances that attack specific cancer cells with less harm to normal cells.
+It is a type of targeted therapy that uses medicines or other substances that attack specific cancer cells with less harm to normal cells.
 Other types of immunotherapies work by boosting your immune system to work better against cancer.

-You may have side effects.
-The most common side effects are skin reactions at the needle site, if you get it by IV.
-Other side effects may include flu-like symptoms, or rarely, severe reactions.
+What are the side effects of immunotherapy?You may have side effects.
+The most common side effects are skin reactions at the needle site if you get it by IV.
+Other side effects may include flu-like symptoms or, rarely, severe reactions.

 NIH: National Cancer Institute